Finnoo

 Finnoo (previously known as Suomenoja, Swedish: Finno) is a neighbourhood in the districts of Kaitaa and Nöykkiö in Espoo, Finland, along the Länsiväylä highway.

 History

 According to pollen analysis, the earliest farming settlements in Finland were in Finnoo in the early 11th century.
 The Swedish population spread into the area during the Swedish colonisation of Finland in the Middle Ages.

 The Swedish name Finno comes from the word Finnevik, meaning "bay of the Finns".
 The name was possibly given by colonists from Sweden who settled in the eastern neighbouring village of Gräsa.
-The bay has also given its name to a ditch running into it from the northwest, Finnå.
+The bay has also given its name to a stream running into it from the northwest, Finnå.

 Construction in the 2020s

 There are plans for apartments for 17 thousand people and 1800 new jobs in the Finnoo area.
 The area is meant to be a precursor for modern urban building.
 Construction and transport is directed to low-emission and durable forms.
 Construction of apartments began in spring 2020.
 The area is meant to be mostly finished in the 2030s.

 Apartment buildings are being constructed in four different areas: the metro centre, Djupsundsbäcken, Finnoonsatama and Finnoonkartano in the north.
 The area will include apartments to be owned, housing cooperatives and rental apartments.
 There will also be several schools and a kindergarten in the area.